AndrewRadev/blog/_posts/2019-10-05-from-vim-to-presentation-slides.md

 ### Why use LibreOffice at all then?

 Frameworks like impress.js are pretty good for code, but I find them less flexible in terms of just positioning graphics and such around.
-Even with code, I'd occasionally like position it weirdly or appear chunks of code one by one, and the PowerPoint model of making presentations gives me that flexibility.
+Even with code, I'd occasionally like to position it weirdly or appearify chunks of code one by one, and the PowerPoint model of making presentations gives me that flexibility.

 Keynote might be much better, but I'm not a Mac user, so I couldn't say.